 Coming Out: We also visit a lovely Irani cafe which was a hub for Queer folx through the late nineteenth century and continues to retain remnants of its Queer past.
 We try to understand what made spaces attractive for Queer folx, even when they were not designated spaces for Queers.
 We also explore the act of coming out.
 The act of ‘coming out’ is a pivotal part of every Queer person’s life journey.
 But, what is our understanding of ‘being out’ and does the same practice exist everywhere?

 Queer is Fashion, fashion is queer: The understanding of the Queer culture of a place is incomplete if one doesn’t understand how Queer locals respond to fashion.
-We take you to a place where middle class Queer folx from in and around the city come to pick up things that they would be too shy to shop from a store near their house!
-You will get to know about how caste and class is subverted with fashion, how gender is challenged, and how Queerness is performed—all in a shoestring budget!
+We take you to a place where middle-class Queer folx from in and around the city come to pick up things that they would be too shy to shop from a store near their house!
+You will get to know about how caste and class are subverted with fashion, how gender is challenged, and how Queerness is performed—all on a shoestring budget!